 Rough Usage – Well if you type hard or play hard then you can be damaging your mechanical switches with extra force, and this may cause them to function improperly leading to the most common problem which is key chatter.

 Temperature – Well this is not a major factor but if you keep your keyboard in hot and humid conditions then mechanical switches may not perform normally and this can lead to key chattering.

 How to Fix Key Chatter in Mechanical Keyboards

-Here are some of the common ways by which you can try to fix the key chatter in mechanical keyboards, but I personally do not recommend them especially if your keyboard is new and under warranty.
+Here are some of the common ways by which you can try to fix the key chatter in mechanical keyboards, but I personally do not recommend them, especially if your keyboard is new and under warranty.

 Best Way to Fix Key Chatter in Mechanical Keyboards

-Here is the most preferred and safest way to fix chatter in mechanical keyboards, without the need of any physical interaction.
+Here is the most preferred and safest way to fix chatter in mechanical keyboards, without the need for any physical interaction.
 This method works with any number of keys that have chattering or double typing issues.
-This method fixes key chattering problem on the software side and it is very flexible and easy to implement.
+This method fixes the key chattering problem on the software side and it is very flexible and easy to implement.
 Also, this solution works with every mechanical keyboard with any switch type.